Docs/Core Concepts/Direct Connections

 Creating a Direct Connection

-- Choose data source type (PostgreSQL, SQL Server, REST API)
+4. Choose connection type (PostgreSQL, SQL Server, REST API)

 Security Considerations